Showing 181 - 190 of 476 Subscribe to News Releases

 Plan your trip to events at SaskTel Centre on Route 333 using the Transit app up to two weeks in advance!
 Check out the Transit+ feature that helps make connections that combine Transit with riide and Uber.
 Transit does the work so you can travel with ease!
 Download the Transit app from the Apple Store or Google Play.

-To protect the health and safety of residents, customers and employees, masks are required when traveling on Saskatoon Transit and when accessing indoor City-operated facilities and services.
+To protect the health and safety of residents, customers and employees, masks are required when traveling on Saskatoon Transit.

 Transit service times for special events at SaskTel Centre and other popular destinations can always be found at SaskatoonTransit.ca/plan-my-trip/popular-destinations.
 Experience the convenience of using Saskatoon Transit to attend all your favourite events.